Iris Bahr: Career

 In 2007, Bahr was a part of the film Poughkeepsie Tapes.
 In this she plays an interviewed news broadcaster.

-She moved to Los Angeles after a city truck injured her when it collided with her bicycle on Great Jones Street in New York.
+She moved to Los Angeles after a NY Parks Department truck injured her when it collided with her bicycle on Great Jones Street in New York.

 Bahr's memoir entitled Dork Whore was published in 2007, and was translated into German, Italian and Portuguese.
 It became a bestseller in Germany.
 The sequel, Macchu My Picchu chronicles her travels through South America.
 She co-wrote Book of Leon, which came out in 2018, with comic JB Smoove.

-Bahr was a series regular on the Israeli TV series Irreversible.

 Bahr did voice acting work for the Star Trek computer games Star Trek: Voyager – Elite Force, Star Trek: Elite Force II and Star Trek: Away Team, released in 2000, 2003 and 2001 respectively.
 She followed this up with an appearance on the last episode of Star Trek: Voyager, "Endgame" in 2001.
 She also voiced the character of Madeline Taylor in Soldier of Fortune II: Double Helix (2002).

 Bahr also had a weekly commentary on NPR's Los Angeles affiliate KCRW entitled "Social Studies", featuring one of her characters - Svetlana, Russian lady of the night and proprietor of the "St. Petersburg House of Discreet Pleasure."
 Svetlana was also a recurring guest on The Marc Maron Show, and has done regular pieces for Kurt Andersen's show on WNYC's Studio 360.

 She is the host of the X-RAE podcast as her alter ego Rae Lynn Caspar White, a "Southern Intellectual, professional baby surrogate and sexpert".
 Her guests have included Lawrence O'Donnell, Doug Liman, author Roddy Doyle, Andie MacDowell, neuroscientists, academics and various comedians and artists.
+In 2023 she launched "The Near Death" podcast sharing both her own near death experiences and her guests.

+She is currently filming "Joseph of Egypt" for Amazon.